DataSQRL/flink-sql-runner/README.md

 - 🌍 **Kubernetes-Friendly**: Built to run with the Flink Kubernetes Operator.
 - 🔧 **Function Infrastructure**: Utilities for writing and loading UDFs as system functions.
 - 🪄 **Flink Extensions**:
-    - Dead-letter queue support in Kafka for poison message handling.
+    - 💀 Dead-letter queue support in Kafka for poison message handling.
-    - Native JSON and Vector types with JSON format and PostgreSQL connector support.
+    - 🚀 Native JSON and Vector types with JSON format and PostgreSQL connector support.
+    - 📚 Function libraries for additional functionality in FlinkSQL (advanced math, OpenAI, etc)
-    - Additional configuration options for CSV format.
+    - ⚙️ Additional configuration options for CSV format.

 ---